MonaAlkhaldi/Week1-CSV-ProfilerProject/README.md

 ## Run GUI
  -  uv run streamlit run app.py
  -   If you have a src/ folder:
  - Go to the src file and run this command in the powershell :
+ - uv run streamlit run app.py

 # Outputs
 ##CLI Output :